 The size of Guangzhou's population has been continuously growing, accompanied by a steady rise in the urbanization rate and an increasing median age.
 Guangzhou's permanent resident population is one of the fastest growing in China.
-In 2017, Guangzhou's population saw a year-on-year increase of 454.9 thousand residents, taking up 63.22% of the total permanent resident population increase in Guangdong province and the Pearl River Delta.
-Its urbanization ratio among permanent residents in 2017 was 86.14%, far exceeding the national average of 58.52%.
+In 2016, Guangzhou's population saw a year-on-year increase of 454.9 thousand residents, taking up 63.22% of the total permanent resident population 14.04 million in Guangdong province and the Pearl River Delta.
+Its urbanization ratio among permanent residents in 20176 was 86.06%, far exceeding the national average of 57.35%.
 As the integration of the Pearl River Delta accelerates, Guangzhou's population will continue to grow.
 It is estimated that by 2020, its permanent resident population will reach 15.50 million; by 2035, that number will be as high as 20 million.
+The continuous growth of population, the steady increase in urbanization rate, and the gradually increased aging population will pose more challenges to resources allocation, energy consumption, ecological environment, housing and public service infrastructure in the future.

-Table 1.
-Guangzhou's population and demographics from 2010 to 2017
+Table 1: Guangzhou's population and demographics from 2010 to 2016.